 For red chili sauce:

-4 dried ancho chilis, seeds, stems and veins removed
+4 dried ancho chilis, seeds, stems and veins removed2-3 cups boiling water

 2 garlic cloves